Skip to main content

 Big Ideas and Significant Learning

 This section outlines the meaning of, and connection between, the Big Ideas and Significant Learning, which together form the Learning Matrix.
-It then explains each Big Idea for Spanish.
+It then explains each Spanish Big Idea.

 Ko tōu reo, ko tōku reo, te tuakiri tangata.
 Tīhei uriuri, tīhei nakonako.

-Your voice and my voice are expressions of identity.
+Your language and my language are expressions of identity.
 May our descendants live on and our hopes be fulfilled.

 There are five Big Ideas in Spanish.
 The nature of this subject as a discipline means aspects of Significant Learning often cross over multiple Big Ideas, and vice versa.